The Pavilion at Camp McCarthy with campfire ring and epic views

 The Pavilion (Shared Space)

-Coffee and tea station with hot water kettle
+• Coffee and tea station with hot water kettles

 Meals & Food

 Camp McCarthy is in bear country, so no cooking is allowed on-site for everyone's safety.
-All food must be stored in the Pavilion, not in tents.
+All food must be stored in the Pavilion, never in the tents.

 What to bring: Picnic-style foods like sandwiches, wraps, cheese boards, granola, yogurt, pastries, instant oatmeal, or dehydrated meals (hot water available).
-Campfire classics like hot dogs and s'mores are welcome at the fire pit.
+Campfire classics like marshmallows and s'mores are welcome at the fire pit.
+For Camp menu ideas, click here.

 Restaurants nearby: McCarthy and Kennicott offer excellent dining options including Roadside Potatohead, Glacier View Grill (1 mile from camp), Golden Saloon, and Salmon & Bear.